Lily-G1/Docker-Compose-to-Deploy-Web-App/README.md

 ## Important to note :
 - To use a different password for MySQL, change passwords in mysql/Dockerfile and change the value of $password in form_submit.php with new password
-- The MySQL database schema was created from the template of a mysql dump found in mysql/db.sql
+- The MySQL database schema was created from the template of a mysql dump.
+This can be found in mysql/db.sql